 Whether you’re new to the field of criminal justice, or on the trail of advanced career skills, we offer you a balance of general, liberal arts and technical courses.

-You’ll be well positioned to pursue careers in law enforcement, corrections, probation, parole, rehabilitation, industrial security and numerous other positions in related areas at the municipal, state and federal levels.VIEW FULL CURRICULUM
+You’ll be well positioned to pursue careers in law enforcement, corrections, probation, parole, rehabilitation, industrial security and numerous other positions in related areas at the municipal, state and federal levels.VIEW FULL CATALOG

 GOV 121: The American National Experience